usdot-fhwa-stol/cda-telematics/telematic_system/telematic_apps/readme.md

         ```
         CREATE SCHEMA <grafana-database-name>;
         ```
-- Configure and start Grafana with docker-compose
+- Configure and start Grafana with docker-compose.yml
-    - Clone repository
+    - Login to EC2 instance and clone repository to a workspace
         ```
         git clone <repository - url>
         ```